pierresaid/SOEN487-ResoluteLeopards/README.md

     - Generate a match opposing a cat and a dog, with the initialization of a counter.
     - Store the post in DB
     - Send votes as long as the post is active.
+- ``MACHINE LEARNING API``: Get an image as an input and predict if it is a cat or a dog.
+This is done with Tensorflow with a model trained to differentiate dogs from cats
 - ``ANALYTICS API``: Computes the global score for dogs and cats from the votes.
 It keeps the dedicated page updated with the answer to the big question: "Who's cuter between cats and dogs ?"
 Requirements:
     - Compute the votes and compile various statistics.